12.1 Slitless First-Order Spectroscopy

 exposure is done, an image of the field should be taken either immediately following or immediately preceding a lamp image taken through a narrow slit.
 For the CCD, a 1 second tungsten lamp exposure with the 52X0.1

 slit will do nicely.
 This will allow the MSM offset for that image to be determined.
-It is important that no MSM motion (mirror or grating change) occur between the sky image and the lamp image of the slit.
+It is important that no MSM motion (mirror or grating change) occurs between the sky image and the lamp image of the slit.
 The MSM offset for the spectrographic exposure itself can usually be measured from the standard wavecal exposure.
 If extremely precise alignment between the spectrum and the field image in the cross dispersion direction is also required for source identification, this procedure may require some modifications, and observers should consult their contact scientist or the STScI Help Desk.

 Finally, we note that to achieve an accurate wavelength calibration for targets observed in slitless mode, when those targets are well displaced from the nominal AXIS1